 Tortious Interference with Contract

-To successfully prosecute a Tortious Interference with Existing Contract case in Texas, certain element must be proven at trial.
+To successfully prosecute a Tortious Interference with Existing Contract case in Texas, certain elements must be proven at trial.
 Those elements are:

 - The plaintiff had a valid contract;